christinab12/bone-cement-injection-planning/README.md

 Additional optional arguments the user may provide are:

 ```
-height_scale: _to be described_
+height_scale: *to be described*
-visualize: If set the - caution can be expensive to visualize all steps' outputs
+visualize: If set the scans and masks of all steps are shown using napari - caution can be expensive to visualize all steps' outputs
 save: If set the intermediate scans are stored
 ```